RichardPar/PDP2011_Zync7010/docs/xu-networking-plan.md

 the microcode — only a byte-buffer shuttle plus a header format we already know exactly (down to the CRC32).

+## Status: WORKING on hardware — 0% packet loss

+2.11BSD on the guest does `ifconfig de0 <ip> up` and pings across the bridge with **0% loss** (41/41).
+Disks are unaffected.
+See "[What it took: two bugs](#what-it-took-two-bugs)" below for the two real defects that had to be found first, and "[Diagnostic registers] (#diagnostic-registers)" for the instrumentation that found them — that instrumentation is still in the design and is the first thing to reach for if this ever regresses.

+The rest of this document is the original design writeup, and it held up: the architecture below was implemented exactly as described and did not need rethinking.
+Both bugs were in the *implementation* of it, not the design.

+The build/test steps this section used to list as outstanding (full `./build.sh` for `CONFIG_TUN` and the new BD slave/UIO node, a live `dtc` dump to fix the dtsi interrupt-cell placeholder, then guest testing) are all done — the interrupt cell was verified against a real `dtc` dump and is correct.

 ## Architecture

-## Status: source-complete, standalone-synth-verified, NOT YET full-built or hardware-tested

-Everything below is implemented, not just planned.
-What's left before it can actually be tried on the board: a full `./build.sh` (bitstream + PetaLinux, needed for `CONFIG_TUN` and the new BD slave/UIO node), then a live `dtc` dump to fix the dtsi interrupt-cell placeholder (see below), then real guest testing.

 **FPGA side**
 - `vivado/pdp2011_core/core/xuaxi.vhd` (new): same local-unibus host